-Tramadol is a pain reliever used to treat moderate to severe pain.
+Tramadol is a pain reliever used to treat moderate to severe pain, and is sold per pill.
 Tramadol requires a prescription from your veterinarian, and is classified as a schedule IV controlled substance.

 Cats and Dogs